Submission guidelines

 - Use of quotation marks

-- Double quotation marks used for quotation or direct speech.
+- Double quotation marks used for quotation or direct speech only.

 - If quote marks are used inside another pair of quote marks, then single quotes are used as the secondary style.